iOS

 In the body property, a WindowGroup is created which will automatically create a new window for each platform your app supports.
 Inside this WindowGroup, the ContentView is initialized.

-To allow a WebView application based on WebRTC to work properly, you have to provide privacy permissions in your .xcodeproj
+To allow a WebView application based on WebRTC to work properly, you have to provide privacy permissions in your `.xcodeproj` file for the camera and microphone

 The following permissions are required to enable WebView to work fully.
 If you prefer to only have a viewing experience, then you might skip these permissions